What is a trauma bond?

-Trauma bonds, are by their nature, extremely draining – confusion and brain fog are often a side effect.
+Trauma bonds, are by their nature, extremely draining – confusion and brain fog are often side effects.
 Beginning to recognise and understand what a trauma bond is, is the first step in being able to break it.

-Signs You Might Be Stuck in A Trauma Bond
+Signs You Might Be Trapped in A Trauma Bond

 - You feel like you need to walk on eggshells in an attempt to appease your partner.
 You find yourself tiptoeing around them and filtering how and what you say in an attempt to not upset them.
 Despite your attempts eventually, there is another incident of abuse.

 - You understand that your relationship is not healthy and that your partner is being manipulative or abusive, but you cannot let them go.
 You replay the incidents of abuse you have experienced but you feel incapable of letting them go.

 - You blame yourself for the incidents of abuse and feel like you are doing something wrong in the relationship.

 - Your sense of worth and self-esteem is linked to the relationship.
 Your emotions are also tied to how they are feeling though you never really feel completely safe and trusting of them.

 - You feel addicted to them and constantly seek their approval.
 You continue to seek their validation, especially after incidents of abuse.

 - You find yourself defending your partner’s behaviour to your friends and hiding the pain you are really feeling from yourself and your loved ones.
 You may even work to present your relationship as happy to your friends and family and downplay and minimise the hurt and abuse you are experiencing.